SeitaKayukawa/Blind_Accessibility_Papers/README.md

 This repository lists **HCI papers about assistive technologies for visual impairments**.

-For each paper, I create an issue which includes the abstract (in English), a link to the paper, labels of field (e.g. `Localization`, `screen reader`, `Tactile`, and so on), figures, and a short summary (in Japanese).
+For each paper, We create an issue which includes the abstract (in English), a link to the paper, labels of the research field (e.g. `Localization`, `screen reader`, `Tactile`, and so on), figures, and a short summary (in Japanese).

-I already listed all (maybe) papers published in famous HCI conferences (CHI'13~, UIST'13~, ASSETS'16~).
+We already listed all (maybe) papers published in famous HCI conferences (CHI'13~, UIST'13~, ASSETS'16~)!

 I will continue to add new papers in the future.
 **I would be so happy if anyone added a new paper or some comments!!**